 Areas of Expertise

-Additionally, Lee has previous experience in dealing with mental health matters involving capacity and detention under the Mental Health Act along with associated civil claims.
-Lee has also held a post as an associate lecturer.
+Lee has previous experience in dealing with mental health matters involving capacity and detention under the Mental Health Act along with associated civil claims.
+Lee has also held a post as an associate lecturer in civil procedure.

 Lee graduated as a Master in Law from the University of Northumbria in 2012.